 GPSS/H is available for PCs and SUN SPARC workstations.
-On the PC, GPSS/H Professional runs as a true 32-bit application under Windows 3.x, Windows 95, Windows NT, OS/2, or even plain DOS, providing tremendous speed as well as model size that is limited only by the computer's available memory.
-Running under Windows, OS/2, and Unix, GPSS/H uses virtual memory, which allows model size to exceed the amount of physical memory (RAM) installed in the machine.
+On the PC, GPSS/H Professional runs as a true 32bit application under Windows 98, Windows 95, Windows NT, Windows 3.x, OS/2, or even-if necessary-plain DOS, providing tremendous speed as well as model size that is limited only by the computer's available memory.

-4.1 GPSS/H File and Screen I/O
+4.1 GPSS/H Input and Output Capabilities

 The file and screen I/O built into GPSS/H provide a variety of ways to get data into a model and get results out.
-GPSS/H can read directly from the keyboard or from text files, and it can write directly to the screen or to text files.
+GPSS/H can read directly from the keyboard or from standard text files, and it can write directly to the screen or to text files.
 The GETLIST statement and the BGETLIST block read integer, character, and double-precision floating-point data.
-Input data files are free-format (values on each line are simply separated by blanks), and special actions may be specified for error and end-of-file conditions.
+Input data files are free-format (values on each line are simply separated by blanks or tabs), and special actions may be specified for error and end-of-file conditions.

 Customized output is generated using the PUTPIC statement and the BPUTPIC block.
 These use a very intuitive "picture" type of format specification, which follows the "what you see is what you get" convention.
-Special provisions are included to allow easily formatted tabular output.
+Special provisions are included to make it easy to get tabular output.
 Character strings can also be manipulated using built-in capabilities.
-Writing output files using the comma-separated-value format, for easy input into a spreadsheet, is very straightforward with GPSS/H.
+Writing output files using the comma-separated-value (.CSV) format, for easy input into a spreadsheet, is very straightforward with GPSS/H.